The Cost Of Owning A MiSTer FPGA Is About To Come Down Dramatically

 It's welcome news, then, to hear that a $99 MiSTer mainboard is on its way, which massively reduces the barrier of entry for anyone interested in taking the plunge.

-As reported by Taki Udon, new clone boards are coming out of the Far East which offer the same performance as the 'legit' DE10 at a fraction of the cost.
+As reported by Taki Udon (who, in the interests of full disclosure, has pointed out that he is a co-founder in a company that will eventually be selling this board at retail), a new clone board has come out of the Far East which offers the same performance as the 'legit' DE10 at a fraction of the cost.
 "This would cost you ~$250 before today," says Taki Udon.
 "It's now way cheaper to get into FPGA gaming."

 He adds that the clone board appears to use less power as well – around 1.5-2W than the "official DE10".